WeCodeMakeCode/circles-blocks/README.md

 # circles-blocks

-Demonstrates building a circle sprite using only MakeCode Arcade blocks -- no extension, no javascript
+Demonstrates building a circle sprite using only MakeCode Arcade blocks -- no extension, no javascript.

+## How to Use

+Add circles by pressing Up Button

 ## Edit this blocks program